Megan Gallagher – Career Success and Fulfilment as a Merchandiser at New Balance

 Like many young people who are uncertain of their futures, Megan initially studied business but later dropped out because the course was missing the creative flare she was craving and passionate about.
 She chose a new course in the fashion industry with Portobello Institute.

 “I did follow my passion!
-I previously went to college to study business and I hated every moment of it and so dropped out to pursue my passion for the fashion industry.
+I previously went to college to study business and I hated every moment of it so dropped out to pursue my passion for the fashion industry.

 “What I felt I was missing was using my creativity and using my knowledge from growing up in a business to make changes.

 “My decision to drop out of college and take a different route to get to my career goals was definitely the road less travelled but it worked out for me and I can now say I have a thriving career and have Dunnes Stores, Calvin Klein, Tommy Hilfiger and New Balance under my belt!